 - Take birth control pills

-- Have a condition that prevents your body from absorbing enough selenium such as Crohn’s disease, ulcerative colitis, or any chronic digestive issue
+- Have a condition that prevents your body from absorbing enough selenium such as Crohn’s disease, IBS, ulcerative colitis, or any chronic digestive issue

 Best Food Sources of Selenium